 And what good is history if no one ever learns from it?
 The war in Vietnam, which resulted in over 50,000 American deaths and perhaps as many as a million Vietnamese dead, began with advisors in a “limited” military action.

 The American people were promised that the invasion of Afghanistan was a “limited” military engagement and that was twelve years and thousands of American deaths ago.

 The Bush-Cheney cabal, lying through its teeth, claimed the overthrown of Saddam Hussein and the destruction of non-existent weapons of mass destruction would be “quick” and would only take a few months, and that was ten years and thousands of American deaths ago.

-The kettle of American hawks that would have this country winging towards war also seem to forget the consequences of any kind of military engagement – retribution.
+The kettle of American pseudohawks that would have this country winging towards yet another war also seem to forget the consequences of any kind of military engagement – retribution.
 There are too many saber rattlers who seem to think that the Atlantic Ocean and the Pacific Ocean protect American citizens from citizens of other countries where American bombs and bullets have done their work.
-They might want to ask the citizens of New York City who survived the 9/11 attacks about the illusion of American invulnerability.
+They might want to ask the citizens of New York City and Washington who survived the 9/11 attacks about the illusion of American invulnerability.

 Nevertheless, seemingly rational men and women are discussing military options in Syria as if the Syrians have no way of counterattacking.
 Whether it is recent Syrian cyber-attacks (newsflash: Syrians know how to use computers and the internet) or disgruntled jihadists from wherever who are tired of Americans attacking Arab and Muslim countries – every American bullet, missile or bomb fired in Syria has the potential of wreaking untold havoc in the United States.